noidsoup/nodemailer-sendgrid-server/README.md

 npm start
 ```

-Create a .env file and populate with your keys.
+Create a .env file and populate with your keys and values.

 Example:
 ```